barrymoo/tensorflow-jupyterhub/README.md

 ```
 $ singularity exec tensorflow-jupyterhub.img python hello-world.py
 ```
-- Me and @mcburton are working on JupyterHub plugins to handle Singularity Hub images cleanly.
+- (https://github.com/mcburton)[mcburton] and I are working on JupyterHub plugins to handle Singularity Hub images cleanly.

 To Do
 ---

 1. Possibly indicate any bloat in the image and clear it out, if possible
     - Tensorflow DockerHub Compressed Image with GPU is 2 GB, mine is 3 GB
-2. Working on JupyterHub plugin to deploy images from Singularity Hub
+2. Working on JupyterHub plugin to deploy images from SingularityHub